zd819/TerraDemoChanges/README.md

 ## Backend

 The backend is built in Node using the Express framework and was initialised using the template provided by the module.
-During development the backend was hosted locally with remote access provided using 'ngrok'
+During development the backend was hosted locally with remote access provided using 'ngrok'.
+The app.js and www file serve to determine general server settings with the routes and function directory serving to directly respond to http requests made to the server.

 ### Database